SAP/spartacus-docs/_pages/dev/features/federated-login.md

 ## Recommendations

-### Login page design
+### Login Page Design

-It is recommended to pare down the CMS structure for the login page.
-This recommendation is driven by the two main technical limitations, relative links will have incorrect base URL and lack of cart data.
-Reducing the login page to only the necessary components and links reduces the CMS configuration challenges when using Federated Login.
+It is recommended that you simplify the CMS structure for the login page as much as possible.
+The main reasons for doing so are that relative links do not contain the correct base URL, and also lack cart data.
+By reducing the login page to only the necessary components and links, you can reduce the challenges with CMS configuration when using the federated login feature.

-It could be confusing to the customer to suddenly see an incorrect cart counter on the login page, so removing cart counters and mini-carts are suggested.
+For example, it could be confusing to the customer to suddenly see an incorrect cart counter on the login page, so removing cart counters and mini-carts is recommended.

-Relative links not tied to the angular router, i.e. anchor tags in CMS copy, are not guaranteed to link properly to the originating domain.
-These should be replaced with absolute links if possible.
+As for relative links, if these are not tied to the Angular router (such as anchor tags in the text of a paragraph component, for example), the links are not guaranteed to resolve properly to the originating domain.
+As a result, relative links should be replaced with absolute links, where possible.

-### Isolating testing values
+### Isolating Testing Values

 It is recommended that you use Angular's environments feature to isolate development, staging, and production origin maps.
 This helps prevent you from including development configurations and publicizing staging origins.
 The downside of this approach is that you need to make separate builds for staging and production.